vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_writing_tweets_to_file.html.md

 	  }

-after `writeObject()` call & check LogCat output for "Successfully wrote tweets to the file." as shown in the below screenshot.
+After you write the objects into the file, check the LogCat output for "Successfully wrote tweets to the file." as shown in the below screenshot.

 <%= image_tag "twitter-client/logcat-successfully-written-file.png" %>

-There is no change in the app behavior.
-You will still see the same list of tweets.
-Just that, now that you are writing the tweets to a file, there will be a marginal delay in the output to appear depending on your phone's processing power.
+Don't expect any change in the app behavior - You will still see the same list of tweets.
+However, depending on your phone's processing power, there may be a marginal delay in the appearance of the screen while the tweets are written to the file.
 In future lessons, we are going to move this bit to a asynchronous process to remove the delay.